 There are 2 recognized species of mink in the world; the American and the European mink.
 We will be talking about the American mink in this article.
 These aggressive critters are members of the Mustelid family, along with weasels, stoats, skunks, badgers, and even beavers, to name a few.
 They prefer to live near ponds, rivers, lakes, streams, swamps, and marshes; primarily if they have dense vegetation.
-Habitat destruction, water pollution, and disease are the three main factors affecting their survival today.
-Previously, hunting for their fur, by humans, was their number one threat.
+Habitat destruction, water pollution, and disease are the 3 main factors affecting their survival today.
+Previously, hunting for their fur, by humans, was their number 1 threat.
 Today, American minks are listed as Least Concern by the IUCN.

 First the Stats…

 Weight: Up to 3.5 lbs.

 Length: Up to 18 inches, plus a 9.7 inch tail

 Now on to the Facts!